EzzatOmar/ezzatomar.github.io/_posts/2017-11-23-First-Post.md

 categories: jekyll update
 ---

-Teaching machines to detect your emotions is fasinating and scary at the same time.
-Most of us can easily recognize the mood of someone by looking at their facial expression, but how this is done is a different story.
+Humans can easily recognize the mood of a person by looking at them.
-To explain why we know that someone is sad or angry is hard and not trivial at all.
+Explaining why we know that someone is sad or angry is hard and not trivial at all.
+To teach machines emotion detection, we simply need to feed a neural network with lots of facial expressions.
-Let's to solve this problem using CNN!
+Lets to solve this problem using CNN!

 ---